 '''

-num-events ::= a number greater than 0 indicating the number of events to run real-time? ::= a generalized boolean to indicate whether to run in real time and possibly the scale for the real time clock (default is nil) time-passed ::= a number indicating the number of seconds in model time which passed during the run
+num-events ::= a number greater than 0 indicating the number of events to run real-time? ::= a generalized boolean to indicate whether to run in real time and possibly the scale for the real time clock (default is nil)

 '''

-event-count ::= a number indicating the number of seconds in model time which passed during the revent-count ::= a number indicating how many events were executed during this run break? ::= $[t \mid nil]$ indicating whether the run terminated due to a break event
+time-passed ::= a number indicating the number of seconds in model time which passed during the run event-count ::= a number indicating how many events were executed during this run break? ::= $[t \mid nil]$ indicating whether the run terminated due to a break event will be used as a scale for the real time clock (a number greater than one would cause the metaprocess to run faster than real time and a number less than one would cause it to run slower than real time).

 Run-n-events will run the meta-process until either num-events have been executed, there are no events to process, or a break event is executed.
 If the optional real-time? value is provided with a non-nil value then the model will be run in real time mode.
-If real-time? is a positive number that will be used as a scale for the real time clock (a number greater than one would cause the meta-process to run faster than real time and a number less than one would cause it to run slower than real time).
+If real-time? is a positive number that